European Union students

 - From 2016/17 all international students at Scottish Medical Schools must make a contribution to the teaching costs of the NHS (the ACT levy).
 The University of Glasgow is subsidising this charge for students, and the fee rate provided includes the portion being paid through student fees.
 No additional payment for the NHS ACT levy above the fee rate will be required from students.

 Establishing relevant connection with the UK

-EU students that meet our criteria for EU Fee Status for 2021/22 and beyond will have an International tuition fee applied and may require to obtain a student visa to study in the UK.
+EU students that meet our criteria for EU Fee Status will have an International tuition fee applied and may require to obtain a student visa to study in the UK.
 Fee Status, tuition fees and immigration requirements will be advised in your offer letter.